meerror6d/Finalproject/README.md

 # CardiacRecorder

-CardiacRecorder is a simple and usefula app which can monitor a person's heart systolic ,diastolic blood pressure as well as heart rate.
+CardiacRecorder is a simple and useful app which can monitor a person's heart systolic ,diastolic blood pressure as well as heart rate.